cardano-foundation/developer-portal/docs/smart-contracts/plu-ts.md

 ## Getting started

-Visit the [Get started with plu-ts](/docs/get-started/plu-ts) to install plu-ts unsing `npm` and setup your project.
+Visit the [Get started with plu-ts](/docs/get-started/plu-ts) to install plu-ts using `npm` and setup your project.

 You can find the documentatition for `plu-ts` at [pluts.harmoniclabs.tech](https://pluts.harmoniclabs.tech/docs/intro).